-A “post beginner”, or “threshold” level Russian course is for someone who has already done the alphabet (but perhaps is not very confident with it) and some very simple basics, such as common greetings and about a hundred everyday words, plus basic grammar such as the genders of nouns, pronouns in the nominative and conjugation of simple regular verbs in the present tense.
-If you travel to a Russian speaking country, you should at this level be able to read everything around you, greet people and answer their greetings, ask simple questions and be able to answer them if dealing with a very (perhaps even extremely!) sympathetic native speaker.
+A “post beginner”, or “threshold” level Russian course is for someone who has already done the alphabet (but perhaps is not very confident with it) and some very simple basics, such as common greetings and about a hundred everyday words, plus basic grammar, such as the genders of nouns, pronouns in the nominative and conjugation of simple regular verbs in the present tense.
+If you travel to a Russian speaking country, you should, at this level, be able to read everything around you, greet people and answer their greetings, ask simple questions and be able to answer them if dealing with a very (perhaps even extremely!) sympathetic native speaker.
 Reaching this level normally takes about 20 hours of tuition.

 The Intermediate level

 The next level up is lower intermediate.
-That takes about 40-50 hours of Russian lessons to achieve.
+It takes about 40-50 hours of Russian lessons to achieve.
 In a lower intermediate Russian course you will be dealing with more basic grammar and everyday vocabulary and situations.
 As you continue with your course, the lower intermediate level will turn into a proper intermediate one.

-Generally, the intermediate level of language proficiency covers a very wide range.
+Generally, the intermediate level of language proficiency covers a very wide range of sub-levels.
 On average, it implies that you have done 80 to 100 hours of tuition from scratch, and have knowledge of all the basic grammar, that is all the declensions of nouns, pronouns and adjectives, all the verb tenses and both verb aspects, the dreaded verbs of motion with and without prefixes, and a vocabulary of about a thousand words.
 So when you enrol on an intermediate Russian group course, you should expect that the levels of other people on the course will be slightly (and hopefully, only slightly) different from yours, because at this level it’s next to impossible to collect a group of people who are perfectly compatible.

 The advanced level